mhmdnz/Studocu/README.md

 ## Modular Architecture
 Please check the `app/Modules/FlashCards` directory to see all the codes.
 I wrote it in a modular way to have everything in one place, making the project expandable.
 The manipulation of it is focused, and each team can work on one module.
 Also, if needed, we can easily extract each module into a separate microservice.

+## Application Layers
+In this application, I used four different layers: InteractiveCommand, Actions, Services, and Repositories.
+Each layer interacts with the others, making it easily manageable.
+This separation ensures that the logic representing business processes is distinct from the database layer.

 ## Design Patterns
 Alongside all patterns that Laravel gives us to use (like the Command Pattern, which is used in Laravel migration), I also added some to my code as examples: